🇫🇷

 I am vegan

-Sans viande, poisson, fruits de mer, lait, beurre, crème, fromage, yaourt, œufs ou miel
+Sans viande, poisson, lait, beurre, creme, fromage, yaourt, oeufs ou miel

 Full wording in phrasebook →